uidaholib/digital-collections-docs/content/collection-creation/05-about-page.md

 ---
-section: CollectionBuilder
+section: Collection Creation
 nav_order: 5
 title: About Page
 ---

-# Notes on using Markdown for the About page
+Collection About Pages are written in Markdown.
+Below are notes on formatting your page.
+For more basic information on how Markdown works and general formatting see the [Learn-Static Intro to Markdown](https://www.markdownguide.org/cheat-sheet/) and [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).

 ## Citations